ibm-cloud-docs/power-iaas/getting-help-and-support.md

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud: [On-premises]{: tag-red}

 ---

+You can choose a Basic, Advanced, or Premium support plan to customize your IBM Cloud&reg; support experience for your business needs.
+The level of support that you select determines the severity that you can assign to support cases and your level of access to the tools available in the Support Center.
+For more information about different support plans, see [Basic, Advanced, and Premium support plans](https://cloud.ibm.com/docs/get-support?topic=get-support-support-plans){: external}.

+Users with a Lite or Trial account can create support cases but are limited to non-technical issues.
+{: note}

 Before you open a support ticket against {{site.data.keyword.powerSysShort}}, review the [FAQ](/docs/power-iaas?topic=power-iaas-powervs-faqs) and [Getting support](/docs/get-support?topic=get-support-using-avatar&interface=ui).
 {: shortdesc}